Point Pedro Fort in Jaffna

 5th September, 1760.

-No traces of this fort remains today.
+No traces of this fort remain today.
 The exact location of this fort is also unknown.
-Based on the map of the fort, it can be seen this has been built on a triangular area jutting out to the sea off the cost of Point Pedro.
-The marker on the google map below has been marked based on the satellite images of the coastal line and the most possible location.
-The same point has been identified as the most potential place of this fortby Mr Chryshane Mendis in his masters thesis ‘Fortifications and the Landscape – A GIS Inventory and Mapping of Kandyan and Dutch Fortifications in Sri Lanka‘ based on the map details and satellite imagery.
+Based on the map of the fort, it can be seen this has been built on a triangular area jutting out to the sea off the coast of Point Pedro.
+The marker on the Google map below has been marked based on the satellite images of the coastline and the most possible location.
+The same point has been identified as the most potential place of this fort by Mr Chryshane Mendis in his master’s thesis, ‘Fortifications and the Landscape – A GIS Inventory and Mapping of Kandyan and Dutch Fortifications in Sri Lanka,’ based on the map details and satellite imagery.

 Massive Tamarind Tree at Point Pedro where Baldaeus preached in the 17th century.